 NUJ supports equal rights on international day against homophobia

-The NUJ is proud to support the International Day Against Homophobia and Transphobia and to use the occasion to remember all the lesbian, gay, bisexual and transgender people (LGBT) who have been attacked or killed in this country and around the world.
+The NUJ is proud to support the International Day Against Homophobia and Transphobia.
+The union is using the occasion to remember all the lesbian, gay, bisexual and transgender people (LGBT) who have been attacked or killed in the UK and around the world.